oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

       </copy>
     ```

-    **NOTE:** If this is the first time you are running this program you will notice that it downloads a series of dependencies.
+    **NOTE:** In a typical deployment, when running this program for the first time, you will likely see a series of dependencies being downloaded.
+However in our Oracle LiveLabs configuration, you should not see this happen.
+However there may be a pause or delay when you run the program for the first time.

     You should see the following: